bitwarden/contributing-docs/docs/architecture/sdk/index.md

 - Faster compile.
 Unchanged crates are not recompiled.
 - Promotes clear ownership of features.

-Wiring up the different crates is done in the `bitwarden` crate, which is the main entry point for consumers of the sdk.

 ### `bitwarden` crate

-The `bitwarden` crate is the main entry point for the SDK.
+The `bitwarden` crate is the main entry point for the SDK and is responsible for wiring up the sub crates.
 It contains a `Client` struct which represents a single SDK instance.
 The `Client` struct implements multiple callable methods that may manipulate the state of the SDK.

 ## Language bindings